ipv6tech-gh/cloud-networking-101/oracle_notes.md

 - two different constructs, private and public
 - typically RFC-1918 but don't have to be
-- subnets can be **availablity domain specific** or a **regional specific**
+- subnets can be **availability domain specific** or a **regional specific**

-**Availablity Domain Subnets** resides inside a single availablity domain in a VCN.
+**Availability Domain Subnets** resides inside a single availability domain in a VCN.

-**Regional Subnets** stretch across all availablity domains within a region.
+**Regional Subnets** stretch across all availability domains within a region.

 > [!Note]
 > Oracle recommends use of **regional subnets** because they're more flexible.
 They make it easier to efficiently divide your VCN into subnets while also designing for availability domain failure.

 > [!Caution]
-> Resources created in a regional subnet still reside inside a specified availablity domain.
+> Resources created in a regional subnet still reside inside a specified availability domain.
 If that AD goes down, the resource will go down but resources in other AD's using the regional subnet will still be reachable.

 **Public** Would have
 **Private** Would